Copula Based Fusion of Clinical and Genomic Machine Learning Risk Scores for Breast Cancer Risk Stratification: Introduction

-Copula models provide a structured approach to separating individual distributions from their dependence, making them a suitable fit for this problem \citep{Nelsen2006}.
-A copula is a multivariate distribution with uniform marginals on $[0,1]$ that connects single-variable models into a joint one \citep{Sklar1959}.
-By choosing different copula types, we can model symmetric, lower-tail, upper-tail, or more complex relationships without limiting the form of the individual risk scores.
-In biomedical statistics, copulas have been used for bivariate survival data and multivariate event processes \citep{shih1995copula,satten1996interval}, and more recently for modeling the spread of breast cancer \citep{gasparini2022natural}.
-Pair-copula and vine copula methods have also enhanced risk profiling before surgery, enabling the better identification of low-risk patients compared to standard methods \citep{sahin2025probabilistic}.
-Outside medicine, copula-based fusion has been used to combine different scores in speaker verification and other pattern-recognition tasks, where modeling the dependence between outputs improves results over simple linear methods \citep{cumani2025copula}.
-Copula concepts have also been included in Bayesian networks for genomic data and in hybrid ML frameworks for survival analysis \citep{zhang2017mixture,kim2025integrating}.

-Even with this expanding research, we are not aware of any published studies that directly model the joint distribution of machine learning–derived clinical and genomic risk scores using copulas for breast cancer risk stratification.
-Most current methods treat the clinical and genomic components as either separate models, whose results are averaged, or as features in a single combined model.
+Copula models provide a structured approach to separating individual distributions from their dependence, making them a suitable fit for this problem \cite{Nelsen2006}.
+A copula is a multivariate distribution with uniform marginals on $[0,1]$ that connects single-variable models into a joint one \cite{Sklar1959}.
+By choosing different copula types, we can model symmetric, lower-tail, upper-tail, or more complex relationships without restricting the form of the individual risk scores.
+In biomedical statistics, copula-based methods have been used to model dependence structures in bivariate survival data and multivariate event processes \cite{shih1995copula}.
+More broadly, related developments in survival analysis have addressed complex data settings such as interval-censored outcomes, underscoring the need for flexible statistical frameworks to model dependence structures and incomplete observations \cite{satten1996interval}.
+More recently, copula-based approaches have been applied to modeling the spread of breast cancer \cite{gasparini2022natural}.
+Pair-copula and vine copula methods have also been developed for classification tasks, with recent work showing that copula-based classifiers can improve performance when predictors exhibit complex or uneven dependence structures \cite{sahin2025probabilistic}.
+Outside medicine, copula-based fusion has been used to combine scores in biometric and pattern-recognition tasks, where modeling the dependence between outputs can improve performance compared to simple linear fusion methods \cite{cumani2025copula}.
+Copula concepts have also been incorporated into Bayesian networks for genomic data and into hybrid machine learning frameworks for modeling dependence in time-to-event and related predictive settings \cite{zhang2017mixture, kim2025integrating}.
+To our knowledge, there are no prior published studies that directly model the joint distribution of machine learning--derived clinical and gene-expression risk scores using copulas for breast cancer risk stratification.
+Most current methods treat the clinical and gene-expression components as either separate models, whose results are averaged, or as features in a single combined model.
 These approaches do not focus on the dependence between the risk scores and are not designed to detect extreme-risk interactions or mismatched risk patterns.